SMART: Self-Aware Agent for Tool Overuse Mitigation: Experiment

-We trained the model on the Time and Intention domains, introducing three special tokens: ``[[Reasoning]]'' for internal reasoning, ``[[AskUser]]'' for the \textit{AskUser} tool, and ``[[Search]]'' for the \textit{Search} tool.
-These tokens were prepended at the start of each step during training to guide the model's decision-making.
-See \Cref{apdx:confidence} for details.

-For evaluation, we sampled 50 decision steps from the test split of both domains and examined the logits of the selected tokens to measure confidence.
-Decisions were categorized as correct or wrong based on whether the model's choice aligned with the ground truth.
-As shown in \Cref{fig:analysis_confidence}, the model consistently exhibited higher confidence in correct decisions than incorrect ones.
-This demonstrates that \textbf{SMART effectively boosts confidence in accurate decision-making, reinforcing its ability to distinguish when to rely on internal knowledge or external tools}.
+\paragraph{Confidence Validation Experiment.} To evaluate SMARTAgents' ability to choose between internal reasoning and tool invocation, we conducted experiments using special tokens to analyze decision confidence.
+Specifically, we trained the model on Time and Intention domains, introducing special tokens: ``[[Reasoning]]'' for internal reasoning, ``[[AskUser]]'' for the \textit{AskUser} tool, and ``[[Search]]'' for the \textit{Search} tool.
+These tokens, prepended at each step, guided decision-making during training (see \Cref{apdx:confidence}).
+For evaluation, we sampled 50 decision steps from both domains' test splits, measuring confidence via token logits.
+Decisions were categorized as correct or incorrect based on alignment with ground truth.
+As shown in \Cref{fig:analysis_confidence}, the model exhibited higher confidence in correct decisions, demonstrating \textbf{SMART's effectiveness in boosting confidence and distinguishing between internal knowledge and tool use}.